f5aaff/comment-away/README.md

 then, use comment-away, pointed at the target directory.
 It will recurse through the project, removing comments from any file that it has a matching parser for.

+for an example, follow the instructions found at test_src/test_src.md.
 ```
 $./target/debug/comment-away --help
 Usage: comment-away [OPTIONS]